Rightist Wish Fulfillment

 The accusers demanded that Dr. Al-Mizeini be tried according to Shariah for

-.
+his writings.
 Dr. Al-Mizeini was later summoned to a court hearing.

 Dr. Al-Barak argued that his suit against Al-Mizeini was a private matter and that he relied on a regulation from the Ministry of Justice dated Oct.
 16, 2004, after some persons complained about several articles published in the media.
 The regulation issued by the minister of justice states that “whatever offends Shariah or Islamic ethics or contradicts anything in the Qur’an or Sunnah (the Prophet’s sayings) or is an accusation of a person toward another which demands a religious punishment of lashes or imprisonment according to the nature of the crime is a matter that concerns public